 - Collaborating with faculty to further their use of technology for teaching and learning

-- Working in cooperation with the Deans of Learning to assure quality of distance learning courses and curricula
+- Working in cooperation with the Deans of Learning to assure the quality of distance learning courses and curricula

 - Examining emerging technologies that might lead to improvements in teaching and learning

 - Providing expertise, including individual assistance, hands-on workshops, computer-based training, and special events, to educate faculty, staff, and students in the use of current and emerging technologies as they relate to teaching and learning

-- Cultivating an atmosphere of safe exploration and personal growth for faculty, staff, and students experiencing change in the learning environment due to new and emerging technologies
+- Cultivating an atmosphere of safe exploration and personal growth for faculty, staff, and students experiencing a change in the learning environment due to new and emerging technologies

 You and Online Learning

 You may hear several terms being tossed around – and wonder how to make sense of all of them.
 Here is the scoop on what these terms mean at LFCC:

 Distance Learning takes place when instructor and students are separated by physical distance and various technologies are used to bridge the instructional gap.
 Lord Fairfax Community College (LFCC) offers distance learning courses and programs in three basic formats: online, hybrid, and compressed video.

 Online: uses the Internet or the World Wide Web (Web) exclusively to connect with learners and does not have any activities that occur at a single specified physical location.
 Online courses are often referred to as Web-based courses.
 In these courses, 100 percent of the course content and instruction is online using synchronous (opportunities for communication at the same time) and/or asynchronous (no opportunities for interaction at the same time) delivery.
 Online courses are designated in the LFCC schedule with a “W” in the section, ie. ENG.111.1W0V